DevMata/angular-tp-api/README.md

 ## Description

-This little API is built around a user crud to give example of common concepts like requests, responses and HTTP methods.
+Simple Node.js API built with NestJs.
+Built originally to provide Applaudo Angular trainees with a backend service to consume.

 ## Installation